joaocc/generator-ng-ss/README.md

 Also if you generate directive and controller together, controller will be included into directive.

-This generator creates new components in `components` with next structure `app/components/<name>/<name>.controller.js`
+This generator creates new component in `components` with next structure `app/components/<name>/<name>.controller.js`
 `app/components/<name>/<name>.controller.spec.js`
 `app/components/<name>/<name>.directive.js`